East Quay Build Update - June

 This week we had a robot installing the windows for the gallery and shop windows on the ground floor (pictured) which thankfully went very well.

 With huge thanks to our all our design team for their incredible hard work on this project; Midas Group, Ellis Williams, Invisible Studio, PEARCE+Fægen, Momentum Engineers, Troup Bywaters + Anders, LT Studio and MEA Clark.

-We will open as soon as we can in the summer holidays and our celebration party will be on Friday 3rd September and a full day of celebration on Saturday 4th September.
-Both events will need to be ticketed to allow for Covid restrictions, so please RSVP if you would like to come so we can send you a ticket.
+We will open as soon as we can in the summer holidays and we will have a full day of celebration on Saturday 4th September.
+This event will likely need to be ticketed if Covid restrictions are still in place, so please RSVP if you would like to come so we can send you a ticket.

 East Quay is funded by: